confluentinc/ksql/docs-md/capacity-planning.md

 ------------------------

-This section describes the important factors to consider when scoping out your KSQL deployment.
+This section describes the important factors to consider when scoping out your ksqlDB deployment.

 **Throughput**: In general, higher throughput requires more resources.

 **Query Types**: Your realized throughput will largely be a function of the type of queries you run.
-You can think of KSQL queries as falling into these categories:
+You can think of ksqlDB queries as falling into these categories:

 -   Project/Filter, e.g.